 In 1965, the Beatles with George Martin, were about to release “Rubber Soul”, and their impact was already felt in the world.
 Rock ‘n’ Roll had died out a few years before and Pop music was fusing and changing very fast.
 The wizards of the accordion, along with new owners of the Titano Accordion Company, Ernest and Faithe Deffner, decided that it was time to be a part of it.
 In 1965 they “recognized the changing dynamic in music as rock’n’roll captured the interest of youngsters”.
 Their “Tiger Combo’Cordion was a radical, compact, colorful instrument featuring a ‘quint’ treble tuning for piercing lead or swinging chords…to flip the crowd”(Hullabaloo Magazine).
 Its main feature was the resurrected ergonomic slanted keyboard.

 The Deffners threw all of their resources into research and development and the Tiger debuted.
 During the roll out, the spokesman named to endorse the product was a prominent forty six year old accordionist who “youngsters”, the target market, already knew and were fully aware was not young.
-Focused on their product, the Deffner Team apparently forgot to ask their target market if the ‘same old’ guy who played the ‘same old’ way on their new Tiger would “flip” them.
+Focused on their product, the Deffner Team missed the opportunity with their target market, if even to ask them if the ‘same old’ guy who played the ‘same old’ way on their new Tiger would “flip” them.
 It flopped.
-Their Tiger sits today in collections of rare instruments and in museums gathering dust.
+Their Tiger sits today in collections of rare instruments and in museums, gathering dust.